vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

     *VOZ655 (operated by a SAAB 340) has departed YSCB for YSSY and been handed off from CB TCU to GUN*
     **VOZ655:** "Melbourne Centre, VOZ655, climbing F130"
     **GUN:** "VOZ655, Melbourne Centre, cleared ODALE7 arrival, climb F130"

-Jet aircraft for YSSY shall be assigned the **RIVET** STAR.
-Non-jet aircraft for YSSY shall be assigned the **ODALE** STAR.

 GUN is also responsible for initial sequencing actions into YSSY.
 Aircraft cruising above `F250` should be assigned *no lower* than `F250` and handed to BIK for further descent.
 Aircraft cruising below `F250` should be transferred to BIK at their cruise level.

+Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

+### Sequencing into YSSY
+Sequencing arrivals from the west into YSSY is a joint responsibility of GUN and BIK.
+Initial sequencing actions should be performed by GUN, with fine tuning and any holding required issued by BIK.

+Aircraft from the south/west are *generally* assigned 16R/34L and aircraft from the north/east assigned 16L/34R to simplify the sequencing required.
+However, some heavy aircraft from the north/east may operationally require the longer runway, so consider assigning an aircraft on the ODALE/RIVET STAR 16L/34R to free up a slot on the other runway as necessary.
+Similarly, it may be beneficial for the sequence to assign an arrival to runway 16L/34R to avoid unnecessary delays for the main runway.

+!!! note
+    Consider traffic inbound from the north/east when assigning runway 16L/34R, as Brisbane Centre will preference that runway for arrivals from their airspace.

+Jet aircraft for YSSY shall be assigned the **RIVET** STAR.
+Non-jet aircraft for YSSY shall be assigned the **ODALE** STAR.

+!!! tip
+    Whilst the preference is to keep jet/non-jet aircraft assigned the default STAR as above, there are situations where the sequence may be improved by assigning the adjacent STAR (e.g. a non-jet assigned the RIVET STAR).

+    Either **SY TCU** or **BIK** may propose utilising the adjacent STAR where two aircraft with significantly different cruise/descent speeds will be required to overtake or pass abeam each other to achieve a sequenced landing time, or if assigned different runways.
+This technique can allow aircraft to be processed for different runways independently with minimal delay by using the built-in separation afforded by the STAR height requirements.

+    In this case, coordination should be conducted to ensure that both controllers agree and no additional conflicts are created as a result (particularly with aircraft inbound from the north/east).

 ## Coordination
 ### BIK/WOL / SY TCU